bramdanneels/IntroOmicsPract/Practicals/03_GenomeAssembly.md

 By checking how much of the genes that should be in your assembly are actually in your assembly, you can have a rough idea of how complete your assembly is.

 We will run BUSCO on the SPAdes-isolate assembly, the ABySS-k75 assembly, and the ABySS-k31 assembly.
 The most important step to running BUSCO is figuring out what lineage to use.
 BUSCO doesn't always run nicely with other programs, thus we had to install it in a separate environment (called "BUSCO").
-So first activate the enviroment BUSCO (`mamba activate BUSCO`).
+So first activate the enviroment BUSCO (`conda activate BUSCO`).
 To get an overview of which lineages are available, you can run the following commands:

 ```